braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 An interface that allows users to easily and graphically navigate the Nutritional_Food_Database.csv.
 It includes:

--  A food item search feature
+-  A food item search feature.
--  Tools for visualisation, such as bar graphs and pie charts
+-  Tools for visualisation, such as bar graphs and pie charts.
--  Menus to perform different actions on the data
+-  Menus to perform different actions on the data.

 ##### Food Search Feature

 A search feature that allows users to search for food items by name and see all its available nutritional data.
 It includes:

--  A search bar where you can enter the name of a food
+-  A search bar where you can enter the name of a food.
 -  A display that contains the nutritional information available for that food, along with visualisations of the data.
--  An autocomplete feature that helps in finding the desired food
+-  An autocomplete feature that helps in finding the desired food.

 ##### Nutrition Breakdown Feature

 A feature that allows the user to see the nutritional breakdown of the food item they selected through pie charts and bar graphs.
 It includes:

--  Pie charts and bar graphs
+-  Pie charts and bar graphs.
--  An interactive component that allows the user to flip between the bar graphs and pie charts
+-  An interactive component that allows the user to flip between the bar graphs and pie charts.

 ##### Nutrition Range Filter Feature

 Allows users to select a nutrient and gives them the ability to input maximum and minimum values, and displays to them a list of foods that fall within that range.
 It includes:

--  A range menu for choosing between different nutrients
+-  A range menu for choosing between different nutrients.
--  Fields to enter the maximum and minimum values
+-  Fields to enter the maximum and minimum values.
--  A display afterwards that contains the list of foods
+-  A display afterwards that contains the list of foods.

 ##### Nutrition Level Filter Feature

 Allows users to filter foods by their nutritional content levels: low, mid, and high.
 The filter includes: fat, protein, carbohydrates, sugar, and nutritional density.
 It includes:

--  Low: Less than 33% of the highest value
+-  Low: Less than 33% of the highest value.
--  Mid: Between 33% and 66% of the highest value
+-  Mid: Between 33% and 66% of the highest value.
--  High: Greater than 66% of the highest value
+-  High: Greater than 66% of the highest value.
--  A filter menu for choosing the nutrient
+-  A filter menu for choosing the nutrient.
--  A field for choosing low, mid, or high
+-  A field for choosing low, mid, or high.
--  A display afterwards that will contain the list of foods
+-  A display afterwards that will contain the list of foods.

 ##### Food Wars

 Allow users to compare up to 5 different foods against a chosen nutrient and allow them to visually compare the different foods in a bar and pie graph.
 It Includes:

--  A button to access the feature
+-  A button to access the feature.
--  Search bars for the foods and for the nutrient
+-  Search bars for the foods and for the nutrient.
--  Pie charts and bar graphs
+-  Pie charts and bar graphs.

 ##### Documentation